LoganMerchant/project-one/README.md

 * Flagpedia API
 * MediaWiki Api
 * NYTimes API
-* Spoonify API
+* Spoonacular API
 * Spotify API
+* Bing Image Search API

 ## Application's Purpose
 Allows a user to find more information about a given country, so that they can experience that culture in a small way, without having to actually travel.
-If however the user would like to eventually travel to said country, they will be all the more prepared after using this application.
+Allows the user to see an image from the country, read the latest news from The New York Times, and view the Wikipedia page.
+If they're interested in the national cuisine, the application displays a recipe.
+If the user would like to eventually travel to said country, they will be all the more prepared after using this application.

 ## Development Process
 The collaborators on this project each took on their own role and they are as follows:
-* Jani Muhlestein - Spoonify API
+* Jani Muhlestein - Spoonacular & Bing Image Search APIs
 * Jeremy Cornwall - MediaWiki & NYTimes APIs
 * Laurie Graff - Styling
 * Logan Merchant - Spotify API & Flagpedia API